Panzerschrek/U-00DC-Sprache/README.md

 ### Downloads

 The compiler downloads are available on the actions page - as action artifacts.
-It's recommended to use latest build of the *master* branch.
+It's recommended to use one of the latest builds of the *master* branch.

 ### Authors

 Copyright © 2016-2025 "Panzerschrek".